romshark/jpegbench/README.md

 This repository demonstrates a potential optimization of decoding JPEG images in the Go standard library.
-This is achieved by unrolling unzig and dst writing loops in `scan.go`.
+This is achieved by unrolling unzig and shift-clamp loops in `scan.go`.

 On average across benchmarks (Go 1.23.6), this is **~13% faster on AMD64** and **~14%/11% faster on Apple Silicon ARM64 (M1/M4)**